 I actually don’t have a problem with most of their clothing or ads.
 Sex sells and they definitely need it at this time, it’s a simple marketing tactic.
 However, the most deterring feature is the price of their clothes.
 I would not spend 60 dollars on a PLAIN GREY SWEATER.posted over 5 years ago

 I totally agree with Necca about how their things are too expensive!
 Plus the way they advertise really emphasize a certain item so i totally get how they do it.
 To focus on the clothing more because there’s really nothing else to look at.posted over 5 years ago

 Their ads aren’t as bad as when you’re browsing through the online store.
 Yes, sex sells, but at a certain point it becomes unclear as to what they’re trying to sell.
 I remember trying to think of a good use for transparent onesies, and I still don’t have an overwhelmingly good answer.

 In comparison, other companies try to display more functionality for the items- giving consumers ideas of how to wear the product so it sways people to want to buy the products more.

-this is a great example of why aa is just flat-out raunch:posted about 4 years ago
+this is a great example of why aa is just flat-out raunch:posted over 5 years ago

-i know what you mean. but this is what they want. us talking bout their ads. and some people dont care- so they buy the stuffposted about 4 years ago
+i know what you mean. but this is what they want. us talking bout their ads. and some people dont care- so they buy the stuffposted over 5 years ago